 As with all our interventions, an initial consultation with one of our fully accredited Consultant Plastic Surgeons is essential.
 During the consultation, we will discuss the reasons for you wishing to undergo breast augmentation.
 It is important that you are comfortable with the size of breast implants to be used and this decision is best made after detailed measurements have been taken and your desires and expectations are understood.
 Together we will decide on the type of breast implant and size that is right for you.
 Please feel open to come up with wishes regarding the shape and size you desire at the consultation.
-You may have looked at pictures or the ‘before and after surgery’ section of the website.
+You may have looked at pictures or the ‘before and after surgery’ section of our website.
 It is important to understand however that you can never completely compare yourself with others as every woman has different dimensions.

 At the time of the consultation, you will also receive detailed information about the procedure including associated risks and potential complications.
 If you decide to proceed with surgery you will get details regarding your hospital stay and the type of anaesthesia to be used.

-The Breast Implants Surgery
+The Breast Implants Surgery Dublin

 On the day of the operation, you will check-in at the hospital in the morning and will be brought to your room.
 Before you go to the operating theatre you will again meet your Consultant Plastic Surgeon who will make some drawings on you and take some photographs.
 If necessary, you can mention any concerns or requests you may have at this stage.
 You will then be taken to the operating room where you will meet the anaesthetist.
 Generally, you will be given a sedative before being putting you to sleep.
 Many patients are more worried about the anesthesia than the procedure itself so we have together some important information about the anaesthesia.

-The main advantages of the method is that the results are now more predictable after surgery and the scars are accurately hidden in the fold under the implant.
+The main advantages of the method is that the results are now more predictable after surgery, and the scars are accurately hidden in the fold under the implants.
 Because the incision is made under the breast, the surgeon has better visibility than with an endoscopic technique via the armpit.
 The implant can be placed either above or below the large pectoral muscle.
 Which position is best in each case is discussed prior to surgery.

 You can read more about our surgical technique here.